-While we work hard to prevent dental decay and damage with regular preventive dentistry services, the team at Cayo Dental Center knows that patients may still suffer from dental decay or damage.
-Dr. Krista Cayo and her team offer a wide range of restorative dentistry services to repair damaged smiles and restore natural form and function.
+While we work hard to prevent dental decay and damage with regular preventive dentistry services, our team knows that patients may still suffer from dental decay or damage.
+Dr. Makwana and his team offer a wide range of restorative dentistry services to repair damaged smiles and restore natural form and function.
 From traditional crown and bridge tooth replacement to wisdom tooth extractions, our skilled dentist and team dedicate hours each year to advanced training and education in order to provide the most up to date restorative techniques and technologies.
 Our St. Peters, MO practice invites patients from nearby O’Fallon and other surrounding areas to contact our friendly team to schedule an appointment today.

 If you’re looking for a tooth replacement solution that restores your smile from the root up, there’s no greater form of treatment than dental implants.
 Using titanium, these posts act as the tooth’s root, offering not only stimulation to your jawbone but a strong and sturdy foundation for the customized restoration that will serve to improve your smile’s appearance.
 With multiple restorative options available, why not choose one that offers greater stability, functionality, and requires little maintenance?
 Dental implants are the superior choice for replacing missing teeth.

 - Single tooth replacement – dental crowns connected to a single implant post provide stable restoration without damaging surrounding teeth.

 - Multiple tooth replacement – for consecutive missing teeth, a fixed bridge can be connected to implants and for nonconsecutive missing teeth, a partial denture is used.
 Partials can be fixed or removable, depending on patient preference.